esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 So don't do a custom form with divs!
 Use `<form>` and get lots of accessibility wins for free.

+>The good news is that browsers are, they're working on making these things easier to style.
+>Fingers crossed, especially select, ‘cause that one has been the hardest. - Marcy Sutton

 🌟 **Side note from myself:** I know that Remix promotes the use of the [FormData Interface](https://developer.mozilla.org/en-US/docs/Web/API/FormData) and I guess that it will become more popular and be very useful when interacting with `<form>`s in for example React.

 Form markup gives semantic structure: